 Web accessibility is the practice of making website content available to all users, particularly those with disabilities, including visual, auditory, physical, speech, cognitive, and neurological disabilities.
-It includes making a website as accessible as possible regardless of browsing technology, such as for people with text-only web browsers and old browser versions.
+It includes making a website as accessible as possible, regardless of browing technology, such as for people with text-only web browsers and older browser versions.

 UCAS is committed to providing an accessible web presence that gives all members of the public full access to its information and services, which are offered through this website.

 We are committed to achieving full conformity with the World Wide Web Consortium's (W3C) Web Content Accessibility Guidelines (WCAG).
 This quality standard aims to ensure that a website is accessible to users with a range of disabilities, including those with visual impairments.